 Many, many moons ago, I was born in Bogota, Colombia.
 From that point forward, I seem to have been moving constantly.
 I have lived in Texas, Florida, Idaho, Arizona, Southern California, and Northern California.
 I went to three different fourth grades, two different sixth, and moved states in between middle and high school.

 The scenery may have changed, but education was always the constant that allowed me to feel grounded.
 This is what I hope to provide for my students- a positive, constructive learning environment.
 I love to travel, movies by Wes Anderson and the Coen Brothers, short declarative sentences, and music.
-The 2018-2019 school year will be my fifteenth in education and my fourteenth at C.K.
+The 2019-2020 school year will be my sixteenth in education and my sixteenth at C.K.
 McClatchy High School.
 I love the diverse socio-economic composition of the campus and the fact that I can ride my bicycle or walk to school.